 Term life policies offer the flexibility to buy only the coverage you need.
 For example, if you’re only concerned about life insurance while your kids are young or you have a mortgage to pay, you can get coverage for 20 years instead of paying for a longer policy that you may not really need.

 Term life policies don't accumulate cash value.
 And having a specific term can also be a drawback.
 If you purchase a 20-year term policy and after 20 years decide you’d like to extend your coverage, you may need to undergo proof of insurability and could be denied additional coverage or need to renew at a significantly higher premium.

-	Universal life insurance is a type of permanent insurance that covers you for your entire lifetime, with a cash value component.
-Here, instead of just selecting a specific term and putting 100% of your premium towards the policy, part of your premium will actually go into a cash account in the policy.
+Universal life insurance is a type of permanent insurance that covers you for your entire lifetime, with a cash-value component.
+Here, instead of just selecting a specific term and putting 100 percent of your premium toward the policy, part of your premium will actually go into a cash account in the policy.
 This cash account earns interest and accumulates tax-deferred.